 While negotiating a credit card settlement might not sound like a fun solution, sometimes it’s the right course of action.
 Does that sound daunting?
 Don’t worry, we’re going to walk you through what it means, and discuss ways you can get out from under your credit card debt.

 Before we dive in, it’s important for you to know that this is an incredibly complex topic.
 We’re going to try to break it down the best we can, but please understand that this info is general in nature and does not take into account your specific objectives, financial situation, and needs; it should not be considered advice.

-The Difference Between a Secured and Unsecured Loan
+The Difference Between Secured and Unsecured Debt

 First, let’s talk about the type of debt a credit card typically is.
 When a credit card company issues a credit card, it’s taking a big chance on getting its money back, plus interest.
 It’s more than likely that the credit card you have is considered “unsecured.”

-That means that it isn’t connected to any of your assets that a credit card company can seize in the event that you default on your payments.
+All that means is that it isn’t connected to any of your assets that a credit card company can seize in the event that you default on your payments.
 Essentially, the credit card company is taking your word for it that you are going to come through with the monthly payments.

-In contrast to an unsecured credit card is a mortgage, which is almost always secured.
-Put simply, unlike credit card payments, if you default on your mortgage, the bank can seize your house and put it up for sale or auction.
+In contrast to an unsecured credit card is a mortgage loan, which is almost always secured.
+Put simply, unlike defaulting on a credit card, if you default on your mortgage, your lender can seize your house and put it up for sale or auction.

 Starting the process of negotiating credit card debt usually happens when you have multiple late or skipped payments—not just one.
 This may begin with an email or phone call to the credit card’s customer service department, or an old-school letter sent by snail mail.

 However, there is no guarantee as to what lump sum the credit card company might go for.
 It really depends on their policies, but being open and upfront about your situation and your willingness to work with them could help your cause.